 Check it out!
 I was so amazed at how well these bubble pipes worked!
 We were actually able to gently transfer our bubble blobs to a solid surface and then we’d blow another string of bubbles and gently transfer it on to the first blob.
 We’d repeat again and again, and we ended up making some decent bubble structures!

 And now you know, when you’re in a pinch, that you don’t need bubble solution and a store-bought bubble wand!
-You can make your own bubble-fun with a few simple things that you already have on hand!
+You can have lots of bubble fun with a simple drinking straw bubble snake.

 Get the 3-5 Playful Preschool e-Book!